-Even though we’ve been together for 5 years at the time of this article, we feel like our relationship is new because we’re constantly adapting to life’s transitions.
-Having to adapt and change is useful because it leads us to define and re-define our relationship and keeps us from stagnating.
+Even though we’ve been together for 5 years, we feel like our relationship is new because we’re constantly adapting to life’s transitions.
+Having to adapt to changes has been useful because it's led us to define and re-define our relationship and has kept us from stagnating.

 According to Schlossberg’s (1984) theory of transition, a transition is an event or nonevent resulting in changed roles, relationships, routines, and assumptions.
 Common life transitions include moving, deaths, illnesses, changes to one’s state of financial well-being, employment changes, and so on.

 In our short time together, we’ve changed student statuses twice, job statuses multiple times, family relationships have shifted, and health and well-being has had its twists.
 Each time, we’ve had to navigate through these transitions.

 Using the example of our latest transition – getting a place together – this post is about how we try to mindfully adapt to life’s transitions together.

 Since winter of last year, we’ve been in transition: we got engaged, we got a house together, and we got new jobs or new job responsibilities.

 As you may imagine, going from living apart and seeing each other only two or three times a week to being with each other every morning, evening, and night and being responsible for a home can call for changes in each person’s roles, responsibilities, assumptions, and routines.

 If you approach a transition with the same mindset prior to transition, there will be a point where you’ll hit a roadblock and have to adapt.
 A few weeks ago, we hit that roadblock.